Reform Act 1832: Verge of revolution

 The ensuing period became known as the "Days of May"; a wave of large pro-reform demonstrations, led by the political unions, swept the country.
 A minority of the protestors called for the abolition of the nobility; the most radical demanded the end of the monarchy.
 The protests were peaceful, but their massive scale nonetheless spooked many in Parliament.
 With the July Revolution in France still in recent memory, many thought that if the bill did not pass, revolution was all but inevitable.
 The Queen believed that "an English revolution [was] rapidly approaching, and that her own fate [was] to be that of Marie Antoinette".
 Whig MP Edward Littleton wrote that the nation was "in a state little short of insurrection".
-Though the National Political Union kept within the bounds of the law, its leader Thomas Attwood boasted that "the nation could be mobilized in an hour", making it clear to all involved that the Union was a powerful extra-Parliamentary force; if an uprising broke out, the government might be unable to suppress it.
+Though the National Political Union kept within the bounds of the law, its leader Thomas Attwood boasted that "the nation could be mobilized in an hour", making it clear to all involved that the Union was a powerful extra-Parliamentary force.
+If an uprising broke out, the government might be unable to suppress it.

-Many protesters advocated tax resistance, and urged a run on the banks; signs appeared across London reading "Stop the Duke; go for gold!" £1.8 million (Note: £1.8 million was equivalent to £ million in terms in 1832.) was withdrawn from the Bank of England in the first days of the run (one-fourth of the £7 million (Note: £7 million was equivalent to £ million in terms in 1832.) in the bank's possession).
-The National Political Union and other organisations sent petitions to the House of Commons, demanding that they withhold supply (cut off funding to the government) until the Lords passed the bill.
+Many protesters advocated tax resistance, and orchestrated a run on the banks.
+Signs appeared across London reading "Stop the Duke; go for gold!" £1.8 million (Note: £1.8 million was equivalent to £ million in terms in 1832.) was withdrawn from the Bank of England in the first days of the run (a quarter of the £7 million (Note: £7 million was equivalent to £ million in terms in 1832.) in the bank's possession).

-With revolution seeming to grow likelier by the day, the Duke of Wellington, a reactionary Tory and long an ardent opponent of parliamentary reform, found it impossible to form a government, despite promising a modest reform package.
-King William was left with no choice but to recall Lord Grey and soon consented to create enough Whig peers to force the bill through the Lords; however, without the knowledge of his cabinet, Wellington circulated a letter among Tory peers, encouraging them to desist from further opposition, and warning them of the consequences of continuing.
-At this, enough Tory peers relented.
-By abstaining from further votes, they allowed the legislation to pass in the House of Lords, and the Crown was thus not forced to create new peers.
-The bill finally received royal assent on 7 June 1832, thereby becoming law.
+King William recalled Lord Grey to the post of prime minister and consented to create enough Whig peers to force the bill through the Lords.
+To avoid the appointment of Liberal peers, Wellington circulated a letter among Tory peers, encouraging them to desist from opposition, and warning them of the consequences of continuing.
+Enough Tory peers relented.
+By abstaining from subsequent votes, they allowed the legislation to pass in the House of Lords, and the Crown did not feel it needed to appoint additional peers.

+The Reform Act received royal assent on 7 June 1832, thereby becoming law.

 Results

 Historiography

 The extensive scholarship on the Reform Act is filled with debates over its causes, nature, and impact.
-Historians have long grappled with whether it was a radical modernizing movement that successfully introduced democracy or rather a conservative measure intended to preserve traditional upper class rule by making a few necessary concessions and thus blocking a revolution.
+Historians have long grappled with whether it was a radical modernising movement that successfully introduced democracy or rather a conservative measure intended to preserve traditional upper class rule by making a few necessary concessions and thus blocking a revolution.